Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 - requesting committee secretariat staff to work, and compensating them for working, additional hours at peak times.

 Comments made in the chamber when a committee report is tabled or debated are another source of evaluation.
-As in 2009–10, senators were highly positive in their comments.
-Informal feedback from witnesses also indicated satisfaction with their dealings with secretariat staff.
+Senators were particularly positive in their comments during the year.
+Informal feedback from senators, and also witnesses, indicated high levels of satisfaction with their dealings with secretariat staff.

 The key resource that the Committee Office provides to committees is its people.
-The office will continue to provide excellent service in an environment of great change and high workload.
-A workforce staffed, where ever possible, by ongoing (permanent) and increasingly experienced officers is a priority and continues the focus on enhancing procedural and administrative capacity in the office at all levels.
-The office will also continue to support the learning and development framework and other priorities emerging from the structural review of 2010, including input to the Senate Public Information Office and better engagement with technology.
+The office will continue to provide excellent service in an environment of great change, including financial constraint, and high workload.
+A workforce staffed by increasingly experienced officers is a priority and continues the focus on enhancing procedural and administrative capacity in the office at all levels.
+As was the case last year, the office will also continue to support the learning and development framework and other priorities emerging from the structural review of 2010, including contributing to the growing presence of the Senate Public Information Office and better engagement with technology.